SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Congenital hyperinsulinism

-More than 30 mutations in the KCNJ11 gene have been found to cause congenital hyperinsulinism.
-This condition causes frequent episodes of low blood glucose (hypoglycemia), decreased energy, and irritability.
-Most of these mutations change single protein building blocks (amino acids) in the protein sequence, reducing or preventing activity of the K-ATP channels.
-Loss of K-ATP channel function leads to the constant release of insulin from beta cells.
+Variants (also called mutations) in the KCNJ11 gene can cause congenital hyperinsulinism.
+This condition causes frequent episodes of low blood glucose levels, decreased energy, and irritability.
+Many of the KCNJ11 gene variants that cause congenital hyperinsulinism lead to the substitution of one protein building block (amino acid) for another in the KCNJ11 protein, which impairs the activity of the KATP channels.
+This causes the beta cells to release too much insulin.
 As a result, glucose is rapidly removed from the bloodstream.
-Without treatment, the hypoglycemia caused by congenital hyperinsulinism may result in serious complications such as intellectual disability and seizures.
+Without treatment, the low blood glucose levels caused by congenital hyperinsulinism may result in serious complications, such as intellectual disabilities and seizures.

 More About This Health Condition